JosephiusX/Node-course/README.md

     even though I require utils.js its its variables are not avalible to app.js and it goes both ways. they are locally scoped

     this is why we use module.exports

+L.11 Importing Npm Modules
+    npm i validator
+    node does not support the this keyword